RT-LOC/docs/docs/install/distance_tracking_getting_started.md

-# Adhoc Ranging
+# Distance Tracking

 ## Introduction
-The Adhoc Ranging System is a variation of a `Mobile Adhoc Network` or `MANET`.
+The Distance Tracking System is a variation of a `Mobile Adhoc Network` or `MANET`.
 It allows you to measure distances between different tags that have joined an adhoc network.
 The tags join the adhoc network and immediately start ranging.
 This means **no infrastructure** is needed and the whole administration and regulation of the network is done automagically.

-Note: in an ad hoc system there are no anchors, and no positions are calculated, just distances!
+Note: in a Distance Tracking system there are no anchors, and no positions are calculated, just distances!

 ![adhoc](./img/adhoc.png)